AndreaFan123/clock-app-pwa/README.md

 ## Features

-- [ ] Show current time and date.
+- [x] Show current time and date.
-- [ ] Show location / timezone.
+- [x] Show location / timezone.
-- [ ] Show day or night background.
+- [x] Show day or night background.
-- [ ] Show more information.
+- [x] Show more information.
-  - [ ] A button to expend more information of day of the year, day of the week, week number.
+  - [x] A button to expend more information of day of the year, day of the week, week number.
-- [ ] Show a random quote.
+- [x] Show a random quote.
-  - [ ] A icon to refresh the quote.
+  - [x] A icon to refresh the quote.

-## Flow

-### Time and Date

-1. Get the user location as we need country or continent as parameter for fetching the World Time API.
-2. After fetching the information, we will get the current time and date.

 ## Installation